SaintSkeeta/LaunchSitecoreTDS/README.md

  - Follow the Wizard, selecting *core* and *master* databases and clicking on the *Rebuild* button.

 Your site should now be completely setup.

+## Differences with LaunchSitecore.net package ##
+### Code differences ###
+Some custom code has been added to flush the contact data to the xDB.
+In each of the files below, we explicitly call Session.Abandon(), which will flush the data for us.

+ - TertiaryNav.ascx.cs
+ - AccountController.cs

+### Item differences ###
+ - master: /sitecore/system/Settings/Rules/ConditionalRenderings/Tags/Default
+  - the TDS project has added tag on this item for 'Engagement Automation'.
+This tag existed in the 7.2 package but was removed from 7.5 package.

+ - master: /sitecore/templates/Launch Sitecore/Article Group
+  - in package it inherits from GeneralFields, but also SiteSection, which inherits from GeneralFields... so they creates a duplicate dependency and breaks code generation.